anilgeorge04/anilgeorge04.github.io/musings/_posts/2021-12-08-relationship-with-money.md

 ---
-title: "Our Relationship with Money"
+title: "My Relationship with Money"
 excerpt: "Takeaways from Morgan Housel's Psychology of Money and reflecting on my experiences"
 header:
     teaser: "/assets/images/musings/money-psych.jpg"